 Generalized estimating equations logistic models were applied for statistics, where P < 0.05 was considered significant.
 MPN values were log-transformed prior to statistical analysis.
 On d 35, no significant differences were observed for feed intake and average weight gain between CON and IQ.
 Birds fed IQs showed a significantly improved adjusted FCR compared to control birds (1.744 and 1.799, respectively).
 IQ treated birds showed a numerical reduction in Salmonella prevalence (boot sock samples) compared to birds of the control group (87.5% and 100%, respectively).
 Furthermore, caecal Salmonella MPNs for culture-positive ceca samples were lower in IQ fed birds than in untreated birds (0.40 and 0.55; P > 0.05).

 The use of IQs reduced the prevalence and Salmonella level in the positive ceca.
 This will decrease the pathogen pressure for the next growout as chicks are exposed to less Salmonella.
 Consequently, this can lead to a significant Salmonella reduction in the broiler house over time.
 Furthermore, a beneficial significant effect on FCR was observed in challenged chicks if IQs were applied, improving economics.

 In conclusion, the use of a standardized blend of plant-derived isoquinoline alkaloids offers a promising solution to support broiler chickens challenged with Salmonella and contribute to food safety and an economical broiler production.

-From Australian Poultry Science Symposium
+From the Proceedings of the 2017 Australian Poultry Science Symposium